shuang-jie/ZI-MLN/README.md

 ### Install R

-MIMIX requires R 3.6 or greater to reproduce the tables and graphics from the paper and to compare the performance of ZI-MLN and its comparators implemented by `edgeR` and `metagenomeSeq`.
+ZI-MLN requires R 3.6 or greater to reproduce the tables and graphics from the paper and to compare the performance of ZI-MLN and its comparators implemented by `edgeR` and `metagenomeSeq`.

 Download and install R from [https://www.r-project.org/](https://www.r-project.org/).